Treiters/Robotics26/README.md

 # Robotics26
 This is the official 81380A/T code
-Please dont steal our code
+I dare you to steal my code